gitfrog0/gke-cfk-lb-cleanup/README.md

-GKE CFK Load balancer cleanup scripts
+GKE CFK Load balancer cleanup script
 ===================

 This script will remove all load balancers created by Confluent for Kubernetes for a GKE cluster.